Nan Lian Garden

-The Nan Lian Garden (南蓮園池) is a Chinese Classical Garden in Diamond Hill, Hong Kong near Diamond Hill station.
+The Nan Lian Garden (南蓮園池) is a Chinese classical garden in Diamond Hill, Hong Kong near Diamond Hill station.
 The garden has an area of 3.5 hectare.
-It is designed in the Tang Dynasty-style with hills, water features, trees, rocks and wooden structures.
+It is designed in Tang dynasty style with hills, water features, trees, rocks, and wooden structures.

 The garden was a joint project of the Chi Lin Nunnery and the Hong Kong Government.
 It opened to the public on 14 November 2006.

 The garden is open daily from 7am to 9pm.